Upper Respiratory Infection (URI or Common Cold)

-An upper respiratory infection (URI), also known as the common cold, is one of the most common illnesses, leading to more doctor visits and absences from school and work than any other illness every year.
+An upper respiratory infection (URI), also known as the common cold, is one of the most common illnesses, leading to more primary care provider visits and absences from school and work than any other illness every year.
 It is estimated that during a one-year period, people in the U.S. will suffer one billion colds.
 Caused by a virus that inflames the membranes in the lining of the nose and throat, colds can be the result of more than 200 different viruses.
 However, among all of the cold viruses, the rhinoviruses cause the majority of colds.

-Most children will develop at least six to eight colds a year.
+- Most children will develop at least six to eight colds a year.
 This number increases for children who attend day care.

-Colds may occur less frequently after the age of 6.
+- Colds may occur less frequently after the age of 6.

-Adults get colds about two to four times a year.
+- Adults get colds about two to four times a year.

-After the virus enters your child's body, it causes a reaction--the body's immune system begins to react to the foreign virus.
+After the virus enters your child's body, it causes a reaction — the body's immune system begins to react to the foreign virus.
 This, in turn, causes:

-An increase in mucus production (a runny nose).
+- An increase in mucus production (a runny nose).

-Swelling of the lining of the nose (making it hard to breath and congestion).
+- Swelling of the lining of the nose (making it hard to breath and congestion).

-Sneezing (from the irritation in the nose).
+- Sneezing (from the irritation in the nose).

-Cough (from the increased mucus dripping down the throat).
+- Cough (from the increased mucus dripping down the throat).